Flutter vs React Native: What to Choose in 2022

 The year 2021 has come with its ups and downs.
 One industry that has seen a huge growth in revenue is the mobile application industry.
 According to a study, worldwide consumer spending on mobile apps is projected to reach $171 billion by 2024, which is more than double the $85 billion in 2019.
 With demand on the rise, the industry is looking towards a huge influx of new and upcoming mobile applications.
 While there are heaps of frameworks to choose from, Flutter and React Native are the front runners in 2020.
 Before you choose either one you need to know our thoughts on Flutter vs React Native.

-Before moving on to the comparison let’s first go through a brief introduction of both.
+Before moving on to the comparison, let’s first briefly introduce both.

 Flutter has caused a storm in the mobile app development world.
 Google released Flutter in May 2017.
 Similar solutions have been offered for native iOS and Android mobile app development but Flutter is an independent SDK.
 It is not a framework for development to be exact.
 Flutter is a newer option in competition with technologies like React Native and Xamarin.

 To read further on Flutter specifically you can read a few of our previous articles.

 This was just a brief introduction to both these technologies.
 Now we will get into the pros and cons of each so we can help you make an informed decision.